bachya/cliutils/README.md

 ### Validators

 "But," you say, "I want to ensure that my user gives answers that conform to certain specifications!"
-Not a problem, dear user, `Prefs` gives you Validators.
+Not a problem, dear user: `Prefs` gives you Validators.
 Currently supported Validators are:

 ```YAML
 validators: